2026 Matsuru Pacific International Judo Championships

 Awards/Medals

 Athletes are required to wear a White judogi for medal presentation.
-In the U10 & U12 divisions every competitor will receive a medal.
-For all other divisions, medals will be awarded for first, second and third place.
+Medals will be awarded for first, second and third place.
 All medal winners must win at least one match.
 Medals will be awarded after the division is completed.

 Draw